Aylin Webb (MBPsS)

 I am a BABCP Accredited CBT

-and EMDR Therapist.
-I have been providing treatment for clients suffering from Depression, Anxiety, Obsessive Compulsive Disorder (OCD), Panic disorder, Post Traumatic
+EMDR Therapist and clinical supervisor.
+I have been providing treatment for clients suffering from Depression, Anxiety, Obsessive Compulsive Disorder (OCD), Panic disorder,

 I also work at The